دانشکده حقوق و علوم سیاسی دانشگاه تهران

 چکیده [English]

-Climate actions will have deep social effects on different groups of people and some jobs and industries and as a result injustice, unemployment, and poverty will be reproduced.
-Just transition focuses on the realization of the idea of minimizing the potential and adverse effects of socio-economic inequalities caused by climate actions on vulnerable groups including workers.
-In fact, the main issue is how, in addition to climate measures, Sustainable development and poverty eradication also be considered, and take into account the inequality of different groups in the domestic system or the difference in the level of development of governments and their unequal access to resources. to prevent the gradual deepening of the gap between developed and developing countries.
-The goal of the just transition is to facilitate and accelerate the transition to a more sustainable energy source and economy.
-Focusing on the strengths and weaknesses of the just transition in order to reduce and manage the effects and consequences of climate actions is one of the issues that have attracted a lot of attention from international organizations in recent years, and efforts have been made to create a road map to realize a just transition in international documents and treaties.
+Climate actions have profound social impacts on different groups of people and certain industries, potentially perpetuating injustice, unemployment, and poverty.
+One of the concepts associated with mitigating these effects is the notion of a “just transition.”
+A just transition focuses on minimizing the adverse impacts and socio-economic inequalities arising from climate actions on vulnerable groups and communities, including workers.
+The central issue today is how to pursue climate actions while remaining committed to sustainable development and poverty eradication, taking into account inequalities among different groups within countries, as well as disparities in development levels and unequal access to resources among states, so as to prevent the gradual widening of the gap between developed and developing countries.
+The goal of a just transition is to facilitate and accelerate the shift toward sustainable energy sources and a more sustainable economy.
+Focusing on the strengths and weaknesses of a just transition, in order to reduce and manage the impacts and consequences of climate actions, has increasingly attracted the attention of international organizations in recent years.
+Efforts have been made to outline roadmaps in international treaties and documents to achieve a just transition.

 کلیدواژهها [English]